jarohde/rnt/README.md

 search term or list of strings for multiple search terms (e.g., `search_term='news'` or `search_term=['news', 'cnn']`).
-If extracting a subreddit data set (see '`search_term_is_subreddit`' below), only provide a single string of one subreddit name (e.g., 'AskReddit').
+If extracting a subreddit data set (see '`search_term_is_subreddit`' below), only provide a string of a single subreddit name (e.g., 'AskReddit').

 `search_term_is_subreddit`: Optional Boolean (True or False) argument to signify whether `GetRedditData()` extracts a subreddit data set; default